ineedmoney527/DiabetesGuard/backend/SEED-README.md

-# Diabetick Database Seed Script
+# Database Seed Script

-This script generates dummy patient users and health data for the Diabetick application.
+This script generates dummy patient users and health data for the application.

 ## What it does